 | Agent Vendor | The hardware manufacturer, for example, LENOVO or Apple Inc. |

-| Boot Time | How long ago was the device last booted, which is useful for identifying devices that have not been restarted in weeks. |
+| Boot Time | How long ago the device was last booted, useful for identifying devices that have not been restarted in weeks. |

 | IP Info - Location | The public IP location of the device.
 Useful for tracking remote workers or devices connecting from unexpected locations. |